2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/DevelopmentLogSloan.md

 Today I added functionality for the transation of the basic operations + - * / %, made it so it actually does output the translated\
 code to a new file, which it prompts the user to name.
 I also added a bunch of comments to make the code easier to understand for people looking at it, and added a toString() method for the Variable class to make the final creation of variables easier.

+##4/8/2016
+Today we added a few more translations for various keywords, and added some comments to make the code easier to read.
+We also started trying to implement translations for class and method declarations.
+We started translations for Ruby comments as well, which is pretty easy, and finished the translations for all the operations.